leebyron/iterall/README.md

 JavaScript's built-in functions, but also allows them to be used by many libraries which accept Iterables, including React.
-Also, similar to [`Array.from`][array.from], Immutable.js's constructors accept not only Arrays, by any _Iterable_, allowing you to build any of these new data-structures from any other data-structure.
+Also, similar to [`Array.from`][array.from], Immutable.js's constructors accept not only Arrays, but any _Iterable_, allowing you to build any of these new data-structures from any other data-structure.

 > Where are all the other functions like `map`, `filter`, and `reduce`?